Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Step 1: Earn a Bachelor’s Degree and Fulfill Other Education Requirements

 The minimum degree required to become an ASUDC in Utah is a bachelor’s degree.
+When you’re ready to explore your options, check out our comprehensive guide to substance abuse counselor degree programs.
 According to the DOPL, you can qualify with a degree in:

 No matter which option you choose, you’ll need to take one class on human development across the lifespan and one general psychology class.
 You’ll also need to complete 2 hours of suicide prevention training before starting the next step.
 In total, the DOPL says you should complete 300 education hours before applying for your license.